jacobmcao/td-ux/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

 TdUX is my submission for the Teradata UX project, developed with Angular 5 + Teradata's Covalent.
+Majority of the application was developed using the covalent libraries and design.

 The main application consists of an Analyst and Consumer page, which can be toggled in the side-nav bar.

-# Analyst
+## Analyst Component

-Main difference between the consumer page is the addition of a form, potentially used as an "Article Submitter" Form has a wizard-like stepper to ensure user inputs all the correct fields
+Main difference between the consumer page is the addition of a form, potentially used as an "Article Submitter" Form has a wizard-like stepper to ensure user inputs all the correct fields.

-# Consumer
+## Consumer Component

 Page with the same data, just a different color and no additional buttons.
 Meant for a "View-Only" experience.
+The page also defaults to the consumer page first.

+# Running and Building

 ## Development server